[Moderate revision–posted 5/8/23 (replaces 9/11/18 edition)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to ensure understanding and a standardized approach concerning the organization and responsibilities of the Museum of Texas Tech University.

-REVIEW: This OP will be reviewed in October of even-numbered years by the Executive Director of the Museum and the Senior Vice Provost with substantive revisions forwarded to the Provost and Senior Vice President.
+REVIEW: This OP will be reviewed in October of even-numbered years by the Executive Director of the Museum and the Vice Provost for Outreach & Engagement with substantive revisions forwarded to the Provost and Senior Vice President.

 1. The Museum Complex